Film Session: K.J. Henry’s upside will provide Washington with a quality rotational edge defender

 The Commanders selected Clemson’s edge defender K.J.
 Henry in the fifth round of the NFL draft.
 As it stands, the Commanders defensive line is thin on the edge.
 With the news of third-year lineman Shaka Toney being suspended indefinitely by the NFL, Washington rightfully drafted two late-round defensive ends.
-Before drafting Henry and Louisiana’s Andre Jones in the seventh round, the Commanders, excluding Toney, had nine defensive ends on the roster.
-Of those nine, six will become unrestricted free agents, and one will be an exclusive rights free agent.
+Before drafting Henry and Louisiana’s Andre Jones in the seventh round, the Commanders, excluding Toney, had six defensive ends on the roster, and they all are set to become unrestricted free agents.
 Henry was not drafted to replace Montez Sweat or Chase Young.
 Instead, he was drafted to develop into a quality rotational piece in Jack Del Rio’s defense due to good gap discipline and lateral agility/quickness to be an effective looper/crasher in pass situations.

 Since Hogs Haven does not have a pre-draft profile on Henry, here is some background information.